Cataloguing the internet

 So why is this so exciting and valuable for businesses?

-According to IDC research, average workers spend 2.5 hours a day searching for information; this is time they could be using far more productively if document management was better structured to make information easier to locate.
+According to IDC research, average workers spend 2.5 hours a day searching for information

 In fact, Gartner suggests that organisations who solve the metadata challenge will have a significant competitive advantage.